 Marcos registered 26 appearances across a maiden season at United that was plagued by a series of injuries, including a dislocated shoulder that hampered his second campaign as well.
 That 2015/16 term did yield an improved tally of 28 games, however, and a winners’ medal from the FA Cup final, after starting at left-back in the memorable 2-1 victory over Crystal Palace at Wembley Stadium.

-Rojo, whose surname coincidentally translates from Spanish to ‘Red’, enjoyed his best year at the club in 2016/17 under the management of Jose Mourinho, when he added the FA Community Shield, EFL Cup and UEFA Europa League to his personal honours list, while also featuring 41 times.
+Rojo, whose surname coincidentally translates from Spanish to ‘Red’, enjoyed his best year at the club in 2016/17, when he added the FA Community Shield, EFL Cup and UEFA Europa League to his personal honours list, while also featuring 41 times.
 The only blemish was a serious knee injury suffered in the European tie against Anderlecht at Old Trafford.

 This issue kept him out for much of the following season, although Rojo did return to the side briefly around the turn of the year.
 He was unfortunately struck by injury again in the latter stages of the campaign however, and only made a handful more appearances in 2017/18.